VulcanJS/vulcan-docs/source/tutorial-framework.md

 So in this tutorial, we'll focus on understanding this framework and seeing how to build a simple paginated list of movies.

-The completed code for this tutorial can be found in the [nova-framework-tutorial branch](https://github.com/TelescopeJS/Telescope/tree/nova-framework-tutorial/packages/my-package), and you can also check out the `nova:movies-demo` package in the regular branch for a more full-featured version of the same example.
+The completed code for this tutorial can be found in the [nova-framework-tutorial branch](https://github.com/TelescopeJS/Telescope/tree/nova-framework-tutorial/packages/my-package), and you can also check out the `framework-demo` package in the regular branch for a more full-featured version of the same example.

 ## Intro